 As a married individual in New Jersey, it can be difficult to reach a point where it is evident that all is lost in your marriage.
-At this point, it is common to wonder what your options are particularly with your assets.
+At this point, it is common to wonder how NJ divorce laws affect your options with regards to dividing your assets.
 Will they be split evenly among you and your spouse?
 Or is there another option for property division in New Jersey?

 What is "Equitable Distribution"?

-Equitable distribution can be quite a bit more complicated than community property, 50/50 type of divorce settlement.
-First of all, our New Jersey law firm will help our clients fully determine just what assets are subject to the equitable distribution rules.
+Equitable distribution can be quite a bit more complicated than a community property, 50/50 type of settlement.
+First of all, our New Jersey divorce law firm will help our clients fully determine just what assets are subject to the equitable distribution rules.

 Finally, the last step in equitable distribution is often the most complicated as well as the most important step.
 When the court divides assets, they have very broad discretion in determining just how to fairly distribute the assets.
 They will base this on many factors.
 Please be aware that the following is by no means an exhaustive list.